W4ppler/public_canvas/README.md

 ```
 You can use docker compose down in the same directory to stop the containers

+### .env File
+There is an example .env file in the root directory.
+You should change the values.
+The default values should work fine for local usage.

 ## Todo
 - Optimize the websocket connection, currently the room is overcapacitated pretty quicly